-HYDRAULIC
+• HYDRAULIC

-Once the machine is pressured down and the high and low pressure gauges on the dash read zero, there is no stored hydraulic energy.
+Even after the machine is pressured down and the high and low pressure gauges on the dash read zero, there may still be hydraulic energy stored in the system.
+Cycle the lift switch to release any remaining hydraulic pressure.